-As a Sleep Wellness Coach, one of the questions I frequently get asked by people who have trouble getting consistently refreshing sleep is about their pets.
-Specifically, “Is it bad if I sleep with my pet?”
+As a Sleep & Well-Being Coach, one of the questions I frequently get asked by people who have trouble getting consistently refreshing sleep is about their pets.
+Specifically, “Is it bad to sleep with my pet?”

 You adore Fluffy or Fido, so you might respond with, “Oh, that makes sense.
 But I love sleeping with my pet.”